trade-export/next-ops/README.md

 # NextOps - TradeX Standard Release Process

-A Next Generation of Continues Integration and Continues Delivery for Trade X

-The intent of creating a standardized automated process for releases is to make sure we have transparency in our release process.
+A Next Generation of Continues Integration and Continues Delivery for Trade X. The intent of creating a standardized automated process for releases is to make sure we have transparency in our release process.
 Strictly following the Semantic Versioning specification and communicating the impact of changes to consumers.

 ## Development